riverbed/steelscript/docs/install/appfwk.rst

 These packages are heavily used for data tables and manipulation.
 Both packages have large portions written in C for performance, thus they must be compiled.
 For Linux / Mac, it is usually sufficient just to ensure that the developer tools are installed.
-For Windows, there are two ways to install these packages.
-One way is to install the Microsoft Visual C++ Compiler for Python 2.7 which you can download from `here <http://aka.ms/vcpython27>`__.
-This package compiles the source code of the `numpy` and `pandas` packages.
-Another way is to install these packages from pre-compiled distributions (see their respective web sites).
+For Windows, one way is to install a special compiler, Microsoft Visual C++ Compiler for Python 2.7, which you can download from
+`here <http://aka.ms/vcpython27>`__.
+This package allows compiling from the source code of the Numpy and Pandas packages.
+Another way is to install Numpy and Pandas from pre-compiled distributions (see their respective web sites).
+Once the compiler is installed or both Numpy and Pandas are installed, executing again the command ``steelscript install --appfwk`` will install all packages related to the Application Framework.

 .. note::